dmarks2/liferay-plugin-intellij/documentation/osgi_components.md

 ----------------------------------------

 Injected component references using the ```@Reference``` annotation are marked as "unused" by IntelliJ by default.
-This plugin tells IntelliJ that those are injected references, so that they are actually "written" somehow and so they are not "unsued".
+This plugin tells IntelliJ that those are injected references, so that they are actually "written" somehow, and so they are not "unused".

 List of supported annotations: